jeffbarreto1/pubmed_search_ai/README.md

 - PUBMED_API_KEY=your_pubmed_api_key_here
 - TAVILY_API_KEY=your_tavily_api_key_here

-### 4. Run a test query
+### 4. Run the agent in test mode

-You can run the test script to interact with Gemini and see the PubMed search strategy:
+You can run the agent in test mode to interact with Gemini and see how it works:
 ```bash
 langgraph dev
 ```